nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 iOS app which classifies CIFAR10 in 5 minutes.
 If you'd like to see a live code demonstration of this tutorial please checkout my <a href="https://www.youtube.com/watch?v=zd90QRTzcvI">youtube video</a>.

+## **Appeal to Reader**
+If you pay for Medium, or haven't used your free articles for this month, please consider reading <a href="https://towardsdatascience.com/make-a-deep-learning-ios-app-in-five-minutes-b05a5c6b03a4">this article there</a>.
+I post all of my articles here for free so everyone can access them, but I also like beer and Medium is a good way to collect some beer money : ).
+So please consider buying me a beer by reading this article on Medium.

 ## **Installs**

 Make sure you have keras, coremltools, and xcode before getting started.
 You can